Contacts

 A single-entry visa permits the holder to cross the Schengen border only once; upon exiting, the visa is immediately rendered invalid.
 A double-entry visa allows two entries and exits from the Schengen area, while a multiple-entry visa permits unrestricted travel within the Schengen area for the duration of its validity.

-For six-month visas, including the study visa to Italy, a stay of up to 90 days is permitted.
+For six-month visas, including the study visa to Italy, a stay of up to 90 days is allowed.
 For a one-year visa, a maximum stay of 180 days is allowed.
-Transit visas are granted for a maximum of five days within a six-month period.
+Transit visas are granted for a maximum of five days during a six-month period.

-It's crucial to provide all necessary documents at the time of application as you can't supplement your application after submission.
+It's crucial to provide all necessary documents at the time of submitting an application as you can't complement your application after submission.
 Hence, you should ensure you have original documents and all notarized copies at hand before submitting.

-If you already hold a valid Schengen visa, you can apply for a new one to begin the day after your current visa expires.
+If you already have a valid Schengen visa, you can apply for a new one to begin the day after your current visa expires.

 For those seeking a Schengen visa or a study visa to Italy, the application should be made at the consulate of the country where the majority of your time will be spent.
 If you plan to visit multiple Schengen countries, apply to the consulate of the country where you'll spend the most time.

-In case of equal stay duration across countries, apply to the consulate of the first country on your itinerary.
-Be prepared to present all cancelled passports (originals and copies) showing visas from the last two years.
-The Italian Consulate reserves the right to request additional documentation at any point.
+In case of equal stay duration across countries, apply to the consulate of the first country on your trip.
+Be prepared to present all canceled passports (originals and copies) showing visas from the last two years.
+The Italian Consulate reserves the right to request additional documents at any time.

 Tourist (Schengen) visa to Italy (stay not more than 90 days in a half-year)

-Procuring a Schengen visa to Italy, whether it's a tourism or educational visa, demands an intricate process.
-Here is an outline of the process.
+Obtaining a Schengen visa to Italy, whether it's a tourism or educational visa, presents a sophisticated process.
+Below there is an outline of the process.

 A tourist visa to Italy can be obtained by: